barbarer/py4e-int/_sources/strings/peer_in.rst

    :answer_d: pir
    :answer_e: I don't know
    :correct: c
    :feedback_a: Incorrect!
 Negative index- "-1" has been used in the slice.
 So, the slice will end at the second last character.
    :feedback_b: Incorrect!
 Negative index- "-1" has been used in the slice.
 So, the slice will end at the second last character.
    :feedback_c: Correct!
 Negative index- "-1" has been used in the slice.
 So, the slice will end at the second last character.
    :feedback_d: Incorrect!
 Negative index- "-1" has been used in the slice.
 So, the slice will end at the second last character.
    :feedback_e: Incorrect!
 Negative index- "-1" has been used in the slice.
 So, the slice will end at the second last character.

-   This will print
+   What will the following code print?

    .. code-block:: python